freepentests/gists/DESIGN_PATTERNS.md

 }
 ```

-Instead of creating the object like this, we could create a builder class that lets you create the pizza step-by-step:
+Instead of creating the object using the object literal syntax, we could create a builder class that provides setters to create the pizza step-by-step:

 ```js
 class Pizza {